adolfont/caes005-introduction-to-functional-programming/offerings/2024/README.md

 ## Numbers

-- 52 students (including PPGCA students and external participants) enrolled
+- 52 students (7 PPGCA students and 45 external participants) enrolled
-- Of these, 24 completed the course without failing due to absence
+- Of these, 24 (6 PPGCA students and 18 external participants) completed the course without failing due to absence
 - And 17 were present in the final class